Symmetry and its symbolic values:

-Symmetry, the ultimate reference, has resulted in idealized moral values regarding care for oneself, one’s happiness, and personal virtues: perfection, purity, and Christianity even promised us eternal life.
+Symmetry, the ultimate reference, has resulted in idealized moral values regarding care for oneself, one’s happiness, and personal virtues: perfection, purity; Christianity even promised us eternal life.
 Symmetry gave rise to numerous deterministic moral theories as well: Epicurus, Plato, Spinoza, Kant.

 Unlike the hard sciences which confirm their theories through experimentation, classical moral theories are difficult to verify and therefore less credible.
 In fact, they are usually based on traditions, beliefs, and various degrees of speculation.
 Furthermore, their quest for overly absolute values resulted in unsustainable and tyrannical political-religious constraints over the centuries.

-Freedom of Conscience has undoubtedly set free the energies of entrepreneurs and freethinkers; it may even have contributed to the rise of capitalism (Max Weber), but it also presents some serious disadvantages:
+Freedom of Conscience has undoubtedly set free the energies of entrepreneurs and free thinkers; it may even have contributed to the rise of capitalism (Max Weber), but it also presents some serious drawbacks:

-- It is highly subjective and favours individualism at the expense of the “common good” (focusing on Man, it ignores the environment and considers it as just a habitat in the service of Man).
+- It is highly subjective and favours individualism at the expense of the “common good” (focusing on Man, it ignores the environment or else considers it as just a habitat in the service of Man).

 We therefore need a new form of ethics for institutions in order to provide a counterbalance to the Freedom of Conscience of the individual players, some of whom have an incorrigible need to accumulate and think only of their own interests.
 It should be pointed out that in our current economic system individuals are often threatened, humiliated, and harassed.
 We must accept that they are primarily defending their interests or the interests of their family or relatives since the competition is so tough.
 One can reform institutions, but not Humans.
-This system of ethics should thus be more “objective” by directing institutional actions towards the common good with more fairness and justice so as to regain the trust of the people who have been outraged by abuses in the past.
+This system of ethics should thus be based on more “objective” values.
+By directing institutional actions towards the common good with more fairness and justice it would regain the trust of the people who have been outraged by abuses in the past.
 So far, institutions have all too often favoured the private interests of a minority by reinforcing the natural and selfish inclinations of the individual.
-A rebalancing is necessary.